 How we’re taking care of employees during COVID-19

-Our top concern is ensuring the health and safety of our employees, and we expect to invest approximately $4 billion from April to June on COVID-related initiatives to get products to customers and keep employees safe.
-This includes spending more than $800 million in the first half of the year on COVID-19 safety measures, with investments in personal protective equipment, enhanced cleaning of our facilities, less efficient process paths that better allow for effective social distancing, higher wages for hourly teams, and developing our own COVID-19 testing capabilities, etc. Some of the precise numbers so far are:
+Our top concern is ensuring the health and safety of our employees, and we expect to invest approximately $4 billion through June on COVID-related initiatives to get products to customers and keep employees safe.
+This includes investments related to COVID-19 safety measures such as personal protective equipment, enhanced cleaning of our facilities, processes that allow for effective social distancing, higher wages for hourly teams, and developing our own COVID-19 testing capabilities, etc. Some of the precise numbers so far are:

 - Provided 100 million+ masks to sites

 - Added 2,298 handwashing stations

 - Added 5,765+ janitorial staffers to our typical teams

 - Added 48 million ounces of hand sanitizer